arnogranier/PredFlow/README.md

 # PredFlow
-## Predictive coding simulations based on tensorflow
+## Predictive coding simulations using tensorflow

 This repository supports a series of tutorials to implement variants of predictive coding using tensorflow hosted at [https://arnogranier.github.io/PredFlow](https://arnogranier.github.io/PredFlow), notably supporting autodiferentiation methods and accelerating simulations on graphical hardware.